 Many share the same experience as you at the beginning of the year and it’s natural to feel down.
 Just deciding to take positive action can successfully reframe your point-of-view.
 From making sure you make your bed in the morning to making healthy eating choices, small, manageable steps can make a huge difference to your mood.

 You don’t have to join an expensive gym to feel the benefits of regular exercise.
-Try walking instead of catching the bus or buy yourself a second hand bike and start cycling.
+Try walking instead of catching the bus or buy yourself a second-hand bike and start cycling.
 Off-peak tickets for the local swimming pool aren’t expensive either – and if you take the stairs instead of using the lift, you’ll soon feel those exercise-related endorphins kicking in.

 If you overspent over the holiday period, start to take control of your finances again by putting some cash aside every week so you can pay off credit card and other bills.